-Supplemental Security Income (SSI) is a federal program for the disabled, the blind, and the elderly, but it is available only to people with incomes less than a certain amount.
-The income limit in states that don't pay a supplement to SSI recipients (more on this below) is the SSI federal benefit rate.
+Supplemental Security Income (SSI) is a federal program benefiting seniors and disabled people (both children and adults) whose incomes fall below a certain amount.
+The income limit in states that don't pay a supplement (additional benefits) is the SSI "federal benefit rate."

-As mentioned, the FBR is the monthly income limit for SSI, as follows:
+The FBR, the monthly income limit for SSI, works as follows:

-Social Security does not consider all income in determining whether you qualify for SSI and the amount of your monthly payments.
+Social Security doesn't consider all your income in determining whether you qualify for SSI and how much your monthly benefits will be.
 Social Security considers only "countable income."
-As a result, you can actually make more than the federal benefit rate and still receive an SSI payment, albeit reduced.
+As a result, you can actually make more than the federal benefit rate and still receive a small SSI benefit.

-SSA will count most earned and unearned income, and even some income that you don't personally earn.
-For example, SSI recipients who live with a spouse not receiving SSI may have part of their spouse's income counted as their own.
 This is called "deeming," and it can also occur between children receiving SSI and their parents.
-The rules regarding deeming are complicated and not all of the spouse's (or parent's) income will be counted.
+The rules regarding deeming are complicated, and not all of the spouse's (or parent's) income will be counted.

-Another common situation that may reduce the amount of your SSI payment is when you receive free food or shelter from a friend or family member.
-SSA will reduce your SSI payment by up to one-third in such a situation.
-This is referred to as "in-kind income".
+Another common situation that could reduce the amount of your SSI payment is when you receive free food or shelter from a friend or family member.
+Social Security considers free room and board as "in-kind income."
+And the SSA will reduce your SSI payment by up to one-third in such a situation.

-Note, however, that loans, even those of food and shelter, do not count as income and will not reduce your SSI payment.
-If you agree in writing to repay your friend or family member the value of the food or shelter, SSA may not reduce your monthly benefit.
-This contract should be signed by both parties and a copy should be sent to Social Security.
+Note that loans, even those for food and shelter, don't count as income and won't reduce your SSI payment.
+If you agree in writing to repay your friend or family member the value of the food or shelter (or other item), Social Security might not reduce your monthly benefit.
+This contract should be signed by both parties, and a copy should be sent to Social Security.

 Figuring out whether your income falls under the limit is complicated, especially if you live in a state that pays a supplemental benefit.
-If you're trying to figure out whether you'll qualify for SSI, or whether receiving certain income or gifts will put you over the SSI limit, speak to a field representative at Social Security by calling 800-772-1213.
+If you're trying to figure out whether you'll qualify for SSI or whether receiving certain income or gifts will put you over the SSI limit, speak to a field representative at your local Social Security office or by calling the SSA at 800-772-1213.